ITU-BDSA2024-GROUP30/Chirp/docs/Cat.md

 ### Board for Improvements

 Below is a screenshot of the second project board[^improvementDate].
-It contains 9 issues [^tenth], 4 of which are marked as done while the last 5 are either in the **No Status** or **Todo** column.
+It contains 10 issues, 7 of which are marked as done while the last 3 are either in the **Todo** column.
 The low number of issues is due to the project board's comparatively late creation from around session 13.
 It was created to give the group easy access to what non-official task elements needed improvements, fixing or other work.
 As such, issues on this board are all prioritised as "nice-to-have", while the other project board is prioritised as "need-to-have".

 ![Illustration of group 30 main GitHub improvement board](../docs/images/BDSA-improvementBoard.png)

-[^improvementDate]: Taken on December 12th 2024.
+[^improvementDate]: Taken on December 17th 2024.

-[^tenth]: The tenth element on the board is a pull request.

 ## Process of Creating Issues